gemi254/ConfigAssist-ESP32-ESP8266/README.md

 ## How it works
 On first run when no data (ini file) is present in local **storage**, **ConfigAssist** will start an **AccessPoint** and load the default json dictionary with variables to be edited.
-A web form will be generated in order to initialize application variables using a **web page** from the remote host connected to AccesPoint.
+A web form will be generated in order to

+initialize application variables using a **web page** from the remote host connected to AccesPoint.

 Data will be saved on local storage and will be available on next reboot.
 If configuration file is valid during next boot the **json dictionary** will not be loaded reducing memory consumption and speeding up the whole process.

+If data is not changed **ConfigAssist** will not overwrite the file.

 ConfigAssist uses **c++ vectors** to dynamically allocate and store variables and **binary search** for speeding the access process.